Digital Marketing for Nonprofits – Making your Mark Online

 What’s the value of digital marketing for nonprofits?

-Investing in an effective digital marketing strategy will activate your organization’s ability to do good and influence your community.
-Digital marketing will raise awareness for your mission and brand, which brings a slew of other benefits.
-It can help generate donations, acquire repeat donors, volunteers, and members, and maximize retention for all your organization’s supporters.
+An effective digital marketing strategy activates your organization’s ability to do good and influence your community.
+Digital marketing raises awareness for your mission and brand, generates donations, helps you acquire repeat donors and volunteers, and maximizes retention for all your organization’s supporters.

-For instance, just take a look at how the Fifty & Fifty team has achieved concrete campaign results for nonprofits trying to harness the potential of digital marketing.
-Here are just a few examples of the ways that strategic and well-designed digital marketing campaigns can drive results for nonprofit organizations.
+For instance, just take a look at how our team at Fifty & Fifty has achieved concrete campaign results for nonprofits harnessing the potential of digital marketing.
+Here are just a few examples of the ways our strategic digital marketing campaigns have driven results for nonprofit organizations:

 Kindness.org

-Fifty & Fifty worked with the Kindness.org team on updated brand guidelines so that everyone was on the same page as to who the organization is and what they do.
-Then, we created a website designed to get people excited about the power of kindness and engaged in kind acts.
-The website also provides education about their programs, including a new Work Kind program.
+Fifty & Fifty worked with the Kindness.org team on updated brand guidelines so that everyone on their team was on the same page as to who the organization is and what they do.
+Then, we created a website designed to get people excited about the power of kindness.
+The website also provides education about its programs, including a new Work Kind program.

 • Services: brand refresh (update visual identity, brand guidelines), web design and development